pkorner218/aberrant_proteomics_library_creator/README.md

 This is a simplified version of the pipeline version that requires the aberrant translation event to happen on codon level.
 Therefore parsed options position_string_type *-pst* and mRNA_codon_AminoAcid *-mca* should remain at codon.

+# Notes

+Tools are based on trnscript translation and therefore require a transcript file even if substitution from amino acid to amino acid is wanted.
+Nucleotides accepted are A,C,G,T.
 The positionstring *-ps* should be a codon such as e.g. *TGG*.

 # 2 Usage for frameshifts